croct-tech/plug-react/README.md

 | `cacheKey`        | string  | An identifier that allows keeping the cached content separate from other cached items.
 By default, the cache key is formed from the slot ID.                          |
 | `expiration`      | number  | The cache expiration time in milliseconds, extended on every render.
 If negative, the cache never expires.
 By default, the cache lifespan is set to 60000 (1 minute). |

-The slot ID can be the plain ID of the slot, or a versioned ID in the form `id@version`.
-If no version is specified, the latest version will be fetched.

 #### Code Sample